 Orthotics might be recommended for a number of different conditions and circumstances, including (but certainly not limited to):

-In many cases, orthotics are meant not only to help relieve pain and discomfort, but also prevent future injuries and incidents from occurring.
-They are meant as a long-term form of management (in other words, you will typically need to keep using them to prevent problems from returning).
+In many cases, orthotics are meant not only to help relieve pain and discomfort but also to prevent future injuries and incidents from occurring.
+They are meant as a long-term form of management.
+In other words, you will typically need to keep using them to prevent problems from returning.

 What’s the Difference Between Custom Orthotics and OTC Orthotics?

 There are several!

 At the core level, the main difference is that custom orthotics are prescribed specifically for the shape and needs of a patient’s feet, providing precise levels of cushioning and corrective support exactly where they are needed.
 We accomplish this by casting a foam or plaster mold of your feet.
 The prescription is made according to these molds and then shipped to a lab for precise creation.

 Over-the-counter inserts, on the other hand, come in a number of shapes and styles, but still remain relatively “one size fits all” by comparison.

 There are more differences as you dig down, however:

 - Custom orthotics are built to last longer.
 Whereas most OTC inserts will last only a few months before degrading, custom orthotics are built from more durable materials.
 They will generally last at least a year, depending on how they are used, and can even last 5 years or more with proper care and maintenance.